pamanes/DevToolingInstallScripts/README.md

 	- Make sure all ps1 files are unblocked: Get-ChildItem "C:\Path\To\DevToolingInstallScripts" -Recurse | Unblock-File
 	- Right-click on each install file named run-install-*.ps1, for example **run-install-sql2019.ps1** and click Run with Powershell
 	- If run-vscode-extensions-install.ps1 throws certificate errors, disable your VPN or internet security before running and try again

-# NPM Vs. NVM
-execute either run-npm or run-npm-20 file depending on angualar version.
-If you need to switch across different versions, then execute run-nvm-install file instead, and follow comments in file for setup after installing.

 # Final Steps